 - Workforce data/record keeping

-- Who applies, is hired, is recognized, and is rewarded
+- Who applies, is hired, is recognised, and is rewarded

 - How people are developed and managed

 From equitable pay to a diverse leadership, designing an inclusive culture for everyone starts with intelligent data from the existing workforce.
 Companies can use data and technology to understand if diversity is concentrated within one function of an organisation, creating silos within silos.
 With a focus on the employee experience, leaders can foster an inclusive experience throughout the employee life cycle.